THE EDITING PROCESS

 (Part one – Traditional Publishing) Researching Agents, Book Summaries, and Marketing What should you do while your manuscript is being edited?
 Once you’ve handed your manuscript to a copy/line editor, it’s really important that you don’t touch it again until the manuscript is returned back to you.
 Having multiple versions…

-Finding a trustworthy book editor shouldn’t be difficult, but I know a lot of authors are concerned about being scammed.
-They are worried that an editor is going to take their money and do a runner, or do a poor edit, or just not provide them with the service that…
+How to find a trustworthy book editor is a question I see repeatedly on social media.
+Finding an editor you can trust shouldn’t be difficult, but I know a lot of authors are concerned about being scammed.
+They are worried that an editor is going to take their money and…

 I’ve written a book – what do I do now?